BadChoice/handesk/readme.md

 · Tickets reporting
 · Tickets internal notes
 · Can merge tickets
 · Lead tasks, that can have a due date, and sending daily tasks email
+· UI multi language support (default en, alternative: ca es fr de)

 ## Installation
 Its very simple, you just need to follow the standard Laravel installation